Henry Simpson Bridgeman

 Bridgeman was returned as Member of Parliament for Wigan at a by-election on 21 August 1780 on the family interest, supported by the Duke of Portland.
 He was again returned after a contest at the 1780 general election.
 He was in poor health from the summer of 1781 and was abroad at the beginning of 1782.

-Bridgeman died unmarried on 26 July 1782.
+Bridgeman died unmarried in July 1782.
 His brother Orlando succeeded to his father's titles.